 Owning a listed building doesn’t mean that you can’t create a stunning contemporary space that is perfectly harmonised with the historical context, which led to the original listing.
 We will work with you and your local conservation team, to design your perfect home without compromising the original features of the building.

-Contemporary extension to medieval cruck trussed, thatched cottage
+Contemporary extension to medieval cruck trussed, thatched cottage.

 This stunning property is located in the heart of the conservation area of Long Crendon.
-It has even featured in a few episodes of Midsomer Murders episodes.
+It has even featured in a number of the ever popular ‘Midsomer Murders’ episodes.